A Life Of Heritage

 1. Take off the top box and set it aside

-2. Remove the four middle frames from the bottom box and set aside
+2. Remove the four middle frames from the bottom box and set them aside

-3. Remove the four middle frames from the top box and place in the bottom box.
+3. Remove the four middle frames from the top box and place them in the bottom box.

 4. Push the remaining frames of brood in the top box together so that the brood has a better chance of staying warm